 Hedge funds don’t have a great reputation – they often use tax havens (like Luxemburg and the Cayman Islands, mentioned above), and are lightly regulated with limited transparency.
 Several of the above listed funds have also been linked to major donors to the US Republican Party in reports by Ethical Consumer magazine.

-Not all of the bank’s investors are hedge funds – Invesco and Goldentree are mainstream asset managers, which tend to work for a wider range of clients including pension funds and governments rather than just a select group of millionaires.
+Not all of the bank’s investors are hedge funds, although the two largest, Anchorage and Silver Point, are.
+Others, such as Invesco, Goldentree, J.C.
+Flowers and Bain, are mainstream asset managers or private equity funds, which tend to work for a wider range of clients including pension funds and governments rather than just a select group of millionaires.
 However, we don’t have any favourites among these investors - none of them are co-operatives, and a return to co-operative ownership is what we seek.

 What’s likely to happen next with the Co-op Bank’s ownership?

-We don’t expect the Co-op Bank’s owners to stick around for ever, although some of them have been invested for seven years – longer than we might have expected in 2013.
-The latest news on plans for the bank’s ownership came in December last year, when it was reported that the Co-op Bank’s owners had hired Goldman Sachs to advise on a potential sale of the bank.
-Sky News said that “Barclays, Lloyds Banking Group and Royal Bank of Scotland are said to have been among those approached about a deal.”
+We don’t expect the Co-op Bank’s owners to stick around for ever, although some of them have been invested for more than seven years – longer than we might have expected in 2013.
+Rumours of the bank’s potential sale to mainstream lenders have surfaced several times; for example in December 2019 Sky News (a regular source of Co-op Bank related leaks) reported that the bank’s owners had hired Goldman Sachs to advise on a potential sale of the bank.
+The story said, “Barclays, Lloyds Banking Group and Royal Bank of Scotland are said to have been among those approached about a deal.”

 A sale of the Co-op Bank to a large mainstream bank is likely to be a threat to the integrity of the bank’s Ethical Policy.
 If the bank’s balance sheet were to be absorbed into that of the new owner, its ethical stance on avoiding ‘unethical’ business (as determined by customers’ concerns) would be lost.
 However, the bank’s owners, and most likely any future buyers, know this would damage the bank’s uniqueness and lead to an exodus of some of its customers – damaging the bank’s value.